-Hartlepool Incubation Strategy -Development of a further incubation facility, proposed to be the former Crown House site within the ISO.
+Hartlepool Incubation Strategy -Development of a further incubation facility.

 Strategic Sites - In addition sites have been identified for the emerging offshore wind market, including Able Seaton Port.

 The priority is to develop and deliver the Hartlepool EZ working in conjunction with Tees Valley Unlimited (TVU), the private sector led Local Enterprise Partnership (LEP) and the landlords of the three identified EZ sites.